Tonsillitis

 Non-urgent advice: See a GP if:

-• the symptoms do not go away within 4 days
+• the symptoms of tonsillitis do not go away within 1 week

 • you keep getting throat infections

-Urgent advice: Get advice from 111 now if you have:
+Urgent advice: Get help from NHS 111 now if:

-• a sore throat so painful it's difficult to eat or drink
+• you have a sore throat so painful it's difficult to eat or drink

 What happens at your GP appointment

-A doctor can usually tell it's tonsillitis by asking about your symptoms and looking at the back of your throat.
+A doctor can usually tell if it's tonsillitis by asking about your symptoms and looking in your throat.

 You may also need: